-From September 6th to 8th 2016, Athlete Assessments’ Liz Hanson and Director of Strategic Relationships at the Alliance of Women Coaches Marlene Bjornsrud will once again be in Japan to attend the Japanese Women Coaches Academy.
+From September 6th to 8th 2016, Athlete Assessments’ CEO, Liz Masen, and Director of Strategic Relationships at the Alliance of Women Coaches, Marlene Bjornsrud, will once again be in Japan to attend the Japanese Women Coaches Academy.

 The idea for hosting a Japanese Women Coaches Academy came from Dr. Etsuko Ogasawara, Executive Director of the Japanese Center for Research on Women in Sport (JCRWS).
 After attending an Alliance of Women Coaches NCAA Women Coaches Academy in Denver, Colorado, Dr. Ogasawara decided to run a Women Coaches Academy in her home country of Japan.
 The event was hosted by the JCRWS, and was largely modeled on the US version.